 Lab Members

-In her free time, Katie enjoys exploring Austin, listening to podcasts, doing yoga, reading, playing board games, and spending time with her cat, Sheba.
+In her free time, Katie enjoys exploring Austin, listening to podcasts, doing yoga, reading, playing board games, and spending time with her husband Matt, her dog Dexter, and her three cats Sheba, Cyrus, and Penny.

 Click for Dr. Muenks’ CV